Frequently Asked Questions

 June 1 - Second Reading Response due.
 Begin 3rd Reading Assignment.

-3rd week of July - 5-day Southampton Childrens Lit Conference, Stony Brook Southampton, NY.
+2nd or 3rd week of July - 5-day Southampton Childrens Lit Conference, Stony Brook Southampton, NY.

 August 1 - Conference reflection and 3rd Reading Response due.
 Begin 4th Reading Assignment.